MicrosoftDocs/azure-stack-docs/azure-managed-lustre/export-with-archive-jobs.md

 ## Monitor or cancel an archive job in the Azure portal

 You can monitor or cancel an archive job that you created through the blob integration feature for your Azure Managed Lustre file system in the Azure portal.
-The **Arhive jobs** section of the **Blob integration** page shows the status of each job.
+The **Archive jobs** section of the **Blob integration** page shows the status of each job.

    ![Screenshot showing the Blob Integration pane for an Azure Managed Lustre file system.
 The Archive Jobs heading and the Cancel button for a completed job are highlighted.](media/export-with-archive-jobs/archive-jobs.png)